top of page

 9. B12 injections

-Discounted fees are applicable for those over 70, and full time students under the age of 25.
+Discounted fees are applicable for those over 70, full time students under the age of 25 and ATSI patients.
 Please see table for details.

 Home visits: charged at $200 (out of pocket costs), booked via discussion with GP (special arrangements)